apex/up/CONTRIBUTING.md

 Reverse proxy features such as URL rewriting, gzip compression, script injection, error pages and others are also provided in `up-proxy`.

+## Roadmap

+Up uses GitHub issue tracking and milestones for its loose roadmap.
+I highly recommend installing Zenhub (https://www.zenhub.com/) as well, however I primarily organize by milestones and labels for now.

 ## Financial contributions